input-output-hk/mithril/docs/root/mithril/mithril-protocol/simulation.md

 :::

-## What you'll need
+## Prerequisites

+Ensure you have the following:

-* A Linux (preferred) or a macOS computer.
+* A computer running Linux (preferred) or macOS

-* A [correctly configured](https://www.rust-lang.org/learn/get-started) Rust toolchain (latest stable version).
+* The latest stable version of the correctly configured [Rust toolchain](https://www.rust-lang.org/learn/get-started).

-## Download source
+## Download the source

-Download from GitHub (HTTPS)
+You can download the source file from GitHub (HTTPS):

 ```bash
 git clone https://github.com/input-output-hk/mithril.git
 ```

-Or (SSH)
+Or (SSH):

 ```bash
 git clone git@github.com:input-output-hk/mithril.git
 ```

-## Build Mithril protocol demo binary
+## Build the Mithril protocol demo binary

-Change directory
+Change the directory:

 ```bash
 cd mithril/demo/protocol-demo
 ```

-Run tests (Optional)
+Run tests (optional):

 ```bash
 make test
 ```

-Build executable
+Build the executable:

 ```bash
 make build
 ```

-## Verify build
+## Verify the build

-Check that the Mithril Client binary is working correctly by running its help
+Check that the Mithril client binary is working correctly by running its help function:

 ```bash
 ./mithrildemo -h
 ```

-You should see
+You should see:

 ```bash
 mithrildemo